Bedrock-OSS/bedrock-wiki/docs/blocks/ore-loot-tables.md

 Here you need to do two things:

 -   Point to the new loot table with the `minecraft:loot` component.
--   Add our experience reward custom component to the `minecraft:custom_components` array.
+-   Add our experience reward custom component to the block's `components`.

 <CodeHeader>BP/blocks/silver_ore.json</CodeHeader>